 When you register your business with your local council, they will advise you on safety requirements and inspections.
-The Safe Catering Pack and safer food, better business outline help for small businesses with food safety management procedures and food hygiene regulations.
+The Safe Catering Pack and safer food, better business outline help for small businesses.
+This includes food safety management procedures and food hygiene regulations.

 Four Cs of food hygiene and safety

-If you run a food business, it is your responsibility to ensure that your food is safe ie not harmful to human health or unfit for human consumption.
-You must ensure that food preparation areas are kept clean and that food is handled in a hygienic way.
+If you run a food business, it is your responsibility to ensure that your food is safe ie not harmful tohealth or unfit to eat.
+You must ensure that you keep food preparation areas clean and handle food in a hygienic way.

 Important food hygiene and safety considerations can be remembered as the 'four Cs':

-- Cleaning - Make sure that surfaces and utensils that come into contact with food are kept clean and disinfected where necessary, and that hands are washed regularly.
+- Cleaning - Make sure that you keep surfaces and utensils that come into contact with food clean and disinfected where necessary.
+Ensure that staff wash their hands regularly.

-- Cooking - Make sure that foods that are served hot are thoroughly cooked.
-In particular, products such as sausages and burgers, and meats such as pork and chicken should not be served rare or pink in the middle and when pierced with a knife the any juices should run clear, not bloody.
+- Cooking - Make sure that you serve foods that hot and thoroughly cooked.
+In particular, you should not serve products such as sausages and burgers, and meats such as pork and chicken rare or pink in the middle and when pierced with a knife the any juices should run clear, not bloody.
 Once cooked food must be kept covered and kept hot (above 63°C) to prevent the growth of food poisoning bacteria.

-- Chilling - Do not put not food directly into the fridge or freezer, let it cool sufficiently first; but remember that cooling should be completed within one or two hours after cooking.
-Ensure that refrigerators and freezers are capable of storing foods at the required temperatures.
+- Chilling - Do not put not food directly into the fridge or freezer, let it cool first.
+You should make sure food cools within two hours of cooking.
+Ensure that refrigerators and freezers can store foods at the right temperatures.

 - Cross-contamination - Keep raw foods separate from cooked and ready to eat foods at all times.
 Use separate chopping boards and utensils for raw and ready to eat foods.
 Wash hands after handling raw foods and before touching other foods and utensils.